sparsh-ai/recohut/02-storage/lakehouses/lab-production-cleaning-deltalake/README.md

-# The Easy Ways to Clean Up Production Messes: A Delta Lake Tutorial
+# The Easy Ways to Clean Up Production Messes

 When it comes to working with production data, messes are bound to happen.
 Whether it’s data inconsistency, schema errors, or other issues, cleaning up production messes can be a time-consuming and frustrating process.
 Fortunately, Delta Lake provides a powerful toolset for handling these types of issues, making it easy to fix production messes quickly and efficiently.